Women’s Wisdom Art

-Sharon has been living in Sacramento since the late 1970's.
+Sharon has been living in Sacramento since the late 1970’s.
 She is an Air Force Veteran, honorably serving for seven years.
-Sharon worked as a Nurse Practioner in private practice until 1998, moving to clinical research before retiring in 2010.
+Sharon worked as a Nurse Practitioner in private practice until 1998, moving to clinical research before retiring in 2010.
 Her time now is spent working to preserve and expand the arts in Sacramento.
-Sharon is involved with two local community theaters, and has been an active volunteer with Women's Wisdom Art for the past four years.
-She joined the Wisdom board in January 2016, bringing her passion for the arts, creative energy and tireless enthusiasm.
-She is currently a co-instructor volunteer for the mosaics class.
+Sharon is involved with two local community theaters, and has been an active volunteer with Women’s Wisdom Art for the past four years.
+She joined the board in January 2016, bringing her passion for the arts, creative energy, and tireless enthusiasm.
+She is a mosaics artist, teaching the mosaics class.

 Jen has been involved with Women’s Wisdom for many years, and began working with Wisdom in April 2015 as a dedicated volunteer assisting teachers and the director.
 With an art school and professional background, she is well versed in fine arts as well as in arts management and business practices.
 Although Jen was born in Alaska, and spent much of her youth in Germany, she considers Sacramento her home base, living here permanently since 1994.
 A baseball fan, Jen enjoys creating art and helping with all aspects of the program.